EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-5.md

 <!-- prettier-ignore-end -->

-### Implement Data Editing UI
+### Access Aggregate Commands on Frontend

-In the previous lesson, you connected your ShoppingList to a reSolve View Model.
-Because of this, the connected component's props already include an array of Redux action creators used to dispatch Redux actions on the client and send the corresponding commands to the reSolve application on the server.
-To make use of these action creators to implement editing in your application, update the ShoppingList component's View Model binding code as shown below:
+A component connected to a reSolve View Model receives an array of aggregate actions (Redux actions that send commands to a reSolve aggregate).
+Use the following code to generate action creators for these actions.

-**common/view-models/shopping_list.projection.js:**
+**client/containers/ShoppingList.js:**

 <!-- prettier-ignore-start -->